diogofrmota/CS50-Computer-Science-Course/sequences/README.md

-Sequences para o exercício de python.
+Sequences used for the python exercices.